Back Pay and More

 Employers have a duty to provide fair, timely, and accurate payments to employees, and they also have a duty to report wages and hours worked on an employee’s pay stubs.
 Under California law, workers can collect penalties from employers in addition to the actual wages they are owed, including:

-- Not getting paid for all time worked.
-Time and again when we get your pay records (we get an authoization from you to get your pay records from the company - which they have to provide within 30 days); we find the company has not paid for all hours worked.
+Time and again when we get your pay records (we get an authorization from you to get your pay records from the company - which they have to provide within 30 days); we find the company has not paid for all hours worked.
 It can be 10 minutes here, 30 minutes there.
 But what you are going to find is it all really adds up.
 This is partly tied to my testimony last year before the California State Senate.
 I was the only class action lawyer asked to testify at the California State Senate hearing for that new Labor Code Section.

-- Meal period penalties.
-Your are owed one hour of pay for each day that the company denied you a meal break during work hours.
+You are owed one hour of pay for each day that the company denied you a meal break during work hours.
 This is where the California Supreme Court case - Brinker v.
 Superior Court comes in.
 The 2012 Supreme Court case is a HUGE case for California workers.
 We use it all the time to win cases.
-Thing is, very few companies know the in't and out's of the case and the company's violate the Brinker case all the time.
+Thing is, very few companies know the in's and out's of the case and the company's violate the Brinker case all the time.
 I know the Brinker Supreme Court case real well - I represented the workers in the Brinker case.

-- Waiting time penalties.
 When you leave employment, your employer is required to pay you your final wages within a certain amount of time.
 For each day that your wages are withheld, you can collect a full day’s pay (for up to 30 days).
-This can be $7,000 - $8,000 ticket itme for many workers.
+This can be $7,000 - $8,000 ticket time for many workers.

 The best way to calculate how much your unpaid wage claim is worth is to speak to a California wage and hour attorney.
 If you win your claim, you may also be able to ask the court to make your employer pay your attorneys’ fees in addition to your damages.
 For more information on how much you could be owed, please browse through our wage and hour library articles.